1979 Vincentian general election

 General elections were held in Saint Vincent and the Grenadines on 5 December 1979.
 The result was a victory for the Saint Vincent Labour Party (SVLP), which won eleven of the thirteen seats.
-Voter turnout was 63.9%.
+Voter turnout was 64%, up only slightly from 63% in 1974.

 Campaign

 Fifty candidates contested the 13 seats from four parties.
 The SVLP led by Milton Cato, Prime Minister since 1974; the People's Political Party (PPP), the SVLP's traditional rival, headed by Ebenezer Joshua; the New Democratic Party, led by James Fitz-Allen Mitchell; and the United People's Movement of Ralph Gonsalves, which contested elections for the first time.
 All four groups presented a similar manifesto but ideologically the United People's Movement was oriented to the left much as the political groups which had recently come to power in Grenada and Saint Lucia.
 The SVLP (considered a moderate socialist party), the centrist New Democratic Party and the People's Political Party were oriented to the right.